also known as ex-libris, have since the 15th century been placed

 RECENT CHANGES TO THIS WEBSITE

-Given the shared history of the UK and the Republic of Ireland, the Society views its role as extending to both countries, and we are very pleased that our 2014 calendar includes a visit next June to Dublin.
-We shall
+Given the shared history of the UK and the Republic of Ireland, the Society views its role as extending to both countries, and we are very pleased that for its June meeting the Society is for the first time

-examine the bookplate collections in the National Library of Ireland and there will be an sdditional members auction, entirely devoted to Irish bookplates.
-See the News and Events page for more details.
+visiting Dublin.
+We shall examine the bookplate collections in the National Library of Ireland and there will be an sdditional members auction, entirely devoted to Irish bookplates.
+See the News and Events page

 The March 2009 issue of The Bookplate Journal is of interest to non-members because it reprints the Studio Winter Number 1898/99 on Modern Book-Plates, with particular attention to Art Nouveau items.
 The